zextras/tech-doc/source/carbonio/_mesh/credentials.rst

    Preliminary Tasks
    ^^^^

-   In case of a Single-Server node, log in to it and skip to the next step.
+   In case of a Single-Server node, log in to it and skip to Step 1 below.

    On a Multi-Server, you need to identify the |mesh| *leader node* node and log into it.
 Most of the times, this is the